 Separately Payable Drugs and Biologicals: CMS currently pays separately for drugs, biological, and radiopharmaceuticals that do not have pass-through status in one of two ways; they either package them into the payment for the procedure, or pay for the drug separately.
 A separate payment is rendered when the cost of the drug or biological exceeds the packaging dollar threshold amount set annually by CMS.
-For drugs separately payable in 2014, CMS proposes to pay for separately payable drugs at the statutory default rate of Average Sales Price (ASP) + 6%.
+CMS will pay for separately payable drugs at the statutory default rate of Average Sales Price (ASP) + 6% in 2014.
 This rate makes payment in the MPFS commensurate to the OPPS for drugs and biologicals and is consistent with their policies in 2013.

-Payment for Packaged Drugs and Biologicals: For CY 2014, CMS has increased the packaging threshold to \$90 per day which is an increase from the \$80/day threshold of 2013.
+Payment for Packaged Drugs and Biologicals: For CY 2014, CMS has increased the packaging threshold to \$90 per day from the \$80/day threshold in 2013.
 If a drug exceeds this \$90 threshold and does not have pass-through status, separate payment is provided at the ASP + 6% methodology explained above.
 All drugs costing less than \$90/day are packaged into the payment for the procedure and one payment is made for the cost of the procedure + the drug/biological used during the procedure.